Crisiswastaken/crisiswastaken/README.md

 ```
 p.s. the above text was just random bs over gpt slop.
-Thanks for reading and text me <3
+Thanks for reading <3
 ```